saiJt/saiJt/README.md

 - 👋 Hi, I’m @saiJt
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and C and Kotlin and French
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...